YashovardhanSinghal/DNA-Sequence-Alignment-and-Protein-Structure-Prediction/README.md

 ## Project Overview

-This project performs DNA sequence alignment and protein secondary structure prediction.
-Global and local alignment algorithms are implemented.
-Chou-Fasman algorithm has been implemented for predicting protein secondary structures based on amino acid sequences.
+This project performs `DNA sequence alignment` and `protein secondary structure prediction`.
+Global and local alignment algorithms are implemented. `Chou-Fasman algorithm` has been implemented for predicting protein secondary structures based on amino acid sequences.

 ## Features